 Born: Pittsburgh, PA.

-Worked as a factory worker, cook, ice cream truck driver, musician, underground cartoonist, social worker, bartender, teacher, graphic designer, entrepreneur.
+Worked as a factory worker, bartender, ice cream truck driver, musician, underground cartoonist, social worker, teacher, graphic designer, entrepreneur.

 BFA, Sculpture, University of Illinois, 1972